-How we made it easier to search for apartments while emphasizing what users cared about most—location
+How we made it easier to search by emphasizing location

-I experimented with many different iterations of the Filters button, trying to create a style that was more attention-grabbing.
+First, I experimented with many iterations of the Filters button, trying to create a style that was more attention-grabbing.

-The new Filters bar solved the discoverability problem, but I thought we could improve it further given a few insights:
+I improved it further given a few insights:

-Given this information, I moved the Neighborhood picker to the navigation bar in the form of a search bar.
+I moved the Neighborhood picker's search bar to the Search view's navigation bar.

 With the Neighborhoods filter in the navigation bar and the other filters immediately visible and ordered by usage frequency, the new search view finally reflected our users' behavior—it felt obvious.

 Unorganized - It was a long list of every neighborhood in New York without any indicator of the corresponding borough.
 Not everyone knows which neighborhood belongs to which borough, especially people moving to New York for the first time.